robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 The CIRRENT™ Agent should work on any modern Raspberry Pi, but the CIRRENT™ Agent was thoroughly tested on a Raspberry Pi 3B.
 Though we only guarantee compatibility with a Raspberry Pi 3B, you may find that the CIRRENT™ Agent works on a different edition of the Raspberry Pi.

 Note that your Raspberry Pi 3B must have a compatible power supply. `You can read more about compatible power supplies here <https://www.raspberrypi.org/documentation/computers/raspberry-pi.html#power-supply>`_.
 The Raspberry Pi 3B radio only works on a 2.4 GHz network, so you can only use the CIRRENT™ Agent on your Raspberry Pi 3B if your Wi-Fi network has a 2.4 Ghz band.

 Software requirements
 ^^^^^^^^^^^^^^^^^^^^^^

 You need a clean install of the Raspbian OS, we’ve test CIRRENT™ Agent on **Raspbian OS 2020-02-14 which** `you can download here <https://downloads.raspberrypi.org/raspbian/images/>`_.

-**Note that you will need terminal access to your Raspberry Pi, you can** `read more about terminal access here <https://www.raspberrypi.org/documentation/computers/using_linux.html#terminal>`_.
+You will need terminal access to your Raspberry Pi, you can `read more about terminal access here <https://www.raspberrypi.org/documentation/computers/using_linux.html#terminal>`_.

-Finally, you also need a CIRRENT™ Cloud account in order to receive inbound data from the CIRRENT™ Agent.
+Finally, don't forget that you also need a CIRRENT™ Cloud account in order to receive inbound data from the CIRRENT™ Agent.
 You can register for an account here, or by contacting support@cirrent.com

 Getting ready
 ^^^^^^^^^^^^^^